djwinston/web-scraper-chrome-extension/docs/Scraping a site.md

 specify multiple start urls if the scraping should start from multiple places.
 For example if you want to scrape multiple search results then you could create a separate start url for each search result.
+Also you can set a post processing function for JSON export.
+The input variable is `data`.
+You should return result.

 ### Specify multiple urls with ranges